- International, DACA or Immigrant Students

 http://www.state.gov/s/cpr/rls/ - Web sites of many foreign embassies in the United States.)

-per year.
-You are entitled to one vacation semester each academic year usually summer.
+online or physical presence).
+You are entitled to one vacation semester each academic

 Do not drop below 12 credit hours at any time during any term without permission of an International Student Advisor.
 Please be aware of the following concerning this regulation:

-- You must have the permission of International Student Advisor before dropping below 12 credit hours at anytime during any quarter.
+- You must have the permission of International Student Advisor before dropping below 12 credit hours at anytime during any semester.

 - It is not permitted to schedule 12 or more credit hours, and then drop a class, bringing the total hours of enrollment before 12 credit hours.

 - The USCIS recognizes the following situations as justifying enrollment at lower than